shariq1989/cookbook/content/recipe/blackened_mahimahi.md

 #### INSTRUCTIONS

-1. Defrost the Mahi-Mahi filets in water for just a few minutes before you're ready to eat.
+1. Defrost the Mahi-Mahi filet in water for just a few minutes before you're ready to eat.
-2. Dry the filets with a towel to remove excess moisture.
+2. Salt the filets and then dry them with a towel to remove excess moisture.
 3. Lightly coat the fillets with melted butter.
 4. Combine the spices in a small bowl, and then cover both sides of the fish with the seasoning.
 5. Over medium-high heat, warm a [cast-iron skillet](https://amzn.to/3akLyxk) or heavy-bottomed pan with avocado oil.